emsesp/docs/Configure-firmware.md

 - **Clean Session**.
 Creates a non-persistent session when enabled.
 - **MQTT Heartbeat**.
 Sends out EMS-ESP system information every minute on a `heartbeat` topic.
 - **MQTT Format**.
 The `single` option will send all data as separate topics, `nested` will group the data into a JSON string and `home assistant` will use MQTT Discovery (if available).
 - **QoS**.
 Quality of Service, 0, 1 or 2.
-0 is default and fine for more scenarios.
+0 is the default and suitable for more scenarios.
 1 will give a guarantee that the message has been sent, but will create slightly more traffic and overhead.
+- **Retain Flag**.
+Default is off.
+Enable if you want to persist all the messages on the broker.
 - **Publish Intervals**.
 This section is per device and sets how frequent an MQTT message with the update data is to be sent.
 When set to 0 EMS-ESP will send data when there is a noticeable change.

 ----